juanpc2018/How-to-make-an-offline-portable-repository-for-Ubuntu/README.md

 In [Web Archive](https://archive.org/details/@chris85?query=ubuntu+repo) there are 25 repos Ubuntu 17.10 and older, Not all, Not 14.04 LTS (Trusty Tahr), Not 16.04 LTS (Xenial Xerus) </br>
 most have [.torrent](https://www.qbittorrent.org/download) Not all. </br>
 Unknown if includes sources & backports. </br>
+according to each mirror.list Default arch i386 </br>

 There are other mirrors like: </br>
 [packages.ubuntu.com](https://packages.ubuntu.com/) </br>